neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Security.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 Now that you have seen all components, taking part in the authentication process, it is
-time to have a look at some advance configuration possibilities.
+time to have a look at some advanced configuration possibilities.
 Just to remember, here is
-again the configuration of the default authentication provider:
+again the configuration of an authentication provider:

 .. code-block:: yaml

   security:
     authentication:
       providers:
-	      DefaultProvider:
+        'DefaultProvider':
-	        provider: PersistedUsernamePasswordProvider
+          provider: 'PersistedUsernamePasswordProvider'

 If you have a closer look at this configuration, you can see, that the word providers is
 plural.
 That means, you have the possibility to configure more than one provider and use